Yoga to Alleviate Depression and Anxiety

 Rhythmic, deep breathing also helps the body to naturally increase serotonin production.
 Serotonin plays a very important role in mood and is linked to happiness.
 According to the Journal of Psychiatry and Neuroscience, serotonin production plays a big role in treating depression successfully, saying a routine yoga practice with deep breathing is imperative to the success of winning the battle over chronic depression.

 Therapy with Almost Zero Side Effects

 Yoga also has fewer side effects than medications, so it is a wonderful natural and good-for-you remedy to practice daily, though most doctors say it should not completely replace the traditional protocol for depression.
 But yoga is especially good for people who have not responded well to prescriptions or therapies.
 At most, people who engage in regular yoga report some muscle soreness, but those side effects are far less damaging than taking prescription drugs for a long period of time.

 Dr. Mason Turner of the Kaiser Permanente Medical Group, who is a strong advocate of yoga therapy for people who have anxiety or depression, says that even if yoga is not your regular go-to method for relaxation and tension easing, people should really try it out and consider it.
-The combination of meditation and physical movement provides two important elements for relieving depression, because meditation helps bring a person into the present moment and allows them to clear their minds.
-Furthermore, controlled, focused movements also help strengthen the body-mind connection.
+Controlled, focused movements also help strengthen the body-mind connection.